 Could I claim for a family member?

 If a family member is rendered unable to make their own case, then you could have grounds to handle their case.
-In circumstances of this nature, they would fall under the Mental Capacity Act 2005.
-Here at Accident Claims, we understand that the claims process can be complex, but with the support of our team, we could assist you every step of the way.
+In circumstances of this nature, the injured person would fall under the Mental Capacity Act 2005.
+Here at Accident Claims, we understand that the claims process can be complex, but with the support of our team and our injury lawyers, we could assist you every step of the way.

 Can I make a brain injury claim myself, without a solicitor to help?